araobp/ultrasonic-communication/README.md

-# Ultrasonic communications (STM32L4 DSP w/ MEMS mic)
+# Ultrasonic communications (Arm Cortex-M4 DSP w/ MEMS mic)

 ![](./doc/chirp_x_carrier.jpg)

 ## Motivation

-STMicro gave me STM32L4 evaluation board and a pair of MEMS microphones for free at [a trade show held in Makuhari city](https://www.st.com/content/st_com/en/about/events/events.html/techno-frontier-2018.html), Chiba, Japan.
+STMicro gave me STM32L4(Arm Cortex-M4) evaluation board and a pair of MEMS microphones for free at [a trade show held in Makuhari city](https://www.st.com/content/st_com/en/about/events/events.html/techno-frontier-2018.html), Chiba, Japan.
 Thanks a lot to STMicro!

 As an IoT hobyyist, I am becoming interested in developing an IoT demo using DSP with MEMS mic.